 Because thought leadership is more a product than a marketing program, it requires nurturing.
 People learn as they engage with it and share their lessons learned.
 Good thought leadership isn’t just a marketing veneer but reflects deep-seated beliefs that also influence product direction.

-While the New World of Work program I managed at Microsoft no longer exists, the idea of Microsoft understanding the future of work persists (see there site here).
+While the New World of Work program I managed at Microsoft no longer exists, the idea of Microsoft understanding the future of work persists (see their site here).
 Thought leadership usually involves an evergreen idea that tightly ties to the company’s brand.
-Because Microsoft is so associated with information and knowledge workers, it could be argued that they have an obligation to take a leadership position on the future of work in a way that is independent of their products, although that research should and will contribute to the ideas wihtin product teams.
+Because Microsoft is so associated with information and knowledge workers, it could be argued that they have an obligation to take a leadership position on the future of work in a way that is independent of their products, although that research should and will contribute to the ideas within product teams.

 Nurturing thought leadership means investing in it.
 Without new research, messages become rehashes of existing messages.
 They lose their impact because customers and media no longer pay attention.
 Like a product, thought leadership requires constant innovation.

 Good thought leadership comes in layers.
 The future of work becomes generic pretty quickly.
 People will want to know, “What does it mean for me?”
 The best answers will come by exploring the future of work in industries and roles.
 The New World of Work program developed papers across many industries.
-Roles perspectives, like the future of marketing work, or the future of nursing, add another entry point.
+Roles perspectives, like the future of marketing work or the future of nursing, add another entry point.
 This is also where thought leadership becomes more practical to its creator.
-As the ideas play off industries and roles, feedback received during presentations and discussions informs which products and services may require adjustment to better service those markets, or suggest new products or services.
+As the ideas play off industries and roles, feedback received during presentations and discussions informs which products and services may require adjustment to better service those markets or suggest new products or services.
 While some thought leadership may originate from the desire to communicate innovation, in practice, it may help drive it.

 All thought leadership needs to evolve.
 As the social, technological, economic, environmental, and political (STEEP) world changes, thought leadership needs to recognize changes—perhaps even reflecting on previous work that forecasted some of the changes.
 Uncertainty in the STEEP categories is one of the main reasons Serious Insights leverages scenario planning as a tool for thought leadership development.
 It helps organizations engage in the future as it unfolds.
 It also helps them create richer thought leadership by including perspectives on influence categories that they might not otherwise address.
 Microsoft engages in education because the future of work makes certain assumptions about a society’s capabilities.
-And education also offers a different spin on the work, with educators and learners bringing very different needs than office workers in manufacturing or transportation.
+Education also offers a different spin on the work, with educators and learners bringing very different needs than office workers in manufacturing or transportation.

 Thought leadership and differentiation